 Emma earned her law degree from the University of Michigan Law School, graduating Order of the Coif in 2006, and received her Bachelor of Arts magna cum laude from Harvard-Radcliffe College in 1998.

-She developed her understanding of the importance of environmental protection and community-based advocacy while growing up in the Hudson River Valley, the Adirondacks and the Catskills, and then working for political candidates and campaign organizations in Minnesota, Virginia, Illinois and Massachusetts.
+She developed her understanding of the importance of environmental protection and community-based advocacy while growing up in the Hudson River Valley, the Adirondacks and the Catskills, and then working to expand equity in governmental leadership and progressive political action in Minnesota, Virginia, Illinois and Massachusetts.
+During law school, Emma co-founded the Voting Rights Initiative at UM Law School and co-authored Documenting Discrimination in Voting: Judicial Findings Under Section 2 of the Voting Rights Act Since 1982, 39 U. Mich.
+J.L.
+Reform 643 (2006), with Professor Ellen Katz et al.

 Earthjustice is the premier nonprofit environmental law organization.
 We wield the power of law and the strength of partnership to protect people’s health, to preserve magnificent places and wildlife, to advance clean energy, and to combat climate change.
 We are here because the earth needs a good lawyer.